pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ### Model Evaluation Checks

-A quick evaluation of model performance suggests we do somewhat less well in recovering the sample covariance structures than we did with simpler measurement model
+A quick evaluation of model performance suggests we do somewhat less well in recovering the sample covariance structures than we did with simpler measurement model.

 ```{code-cell} ipython3
 residuals_posterior_cov = get_posterior_resids(idata_sem0, 2500)